-ARH 256 Graphic Communications (3) This is an advanced course in perspective rendering.
-Students are expected to apply perspective drawing skills acquired in ARH 150 to generate color renderings of building interiors and exteriors.
-Students taking Architectural Design Studio II are encouraged to take this course concurrently and to use their design solutions as a base for required rendering projects in ARH 256.
+ARH 256 Graphic Communications (3) An advanced course in rendering.
+Students are expected to apply perspective drawing skills acquired in ARH 110 to generate color renderings of building interiors and exteriors.
+Students taking Design Studio 3 or Design Studio: Commercial are encouraged to take this course concurrently and to use their design solutions as a base for required rendering projects in ARH 256.
 Prerequisite: ARH 110 or Permission of Department.